JustSomeGuest/CoreUI/README.md

 # CoreUI
-Redesigns some parts of the CoreGui.
+Redesigns various parts of the CoreGui.

 # Loader
 ```lua